seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_pdf.md

 - Go back to the GUI Builder and click on an icon near the top right: it will "reload" and apply the modifications you made to theme.res:

 //ST: !
-image::Refreshing-the-theme-to-see-the-changes-in-the-GUI-Builder.png[align="center",title="Refreshing the theme to see the changes in the GUI Builder"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vR_RgBl2OtbHMIgKuBwgJe3plI5umesHXgZ-Nf0uW2xiPWNlKIxf9A1uPFX2dO3wcG5yRnyB2jVmvqQ/pub?w=1437&h=793[align="center",title="Refreshing the theme to see the changes in the GUI Builder"]
-{nbsp} +

 == 5.
 The case of designing Span Labels and Span Buttons
 //ST: 5.
 The case of designing Span Labels and Span Buttons